Film producer: Career process

 Many producers begin in a college, university, or film school.
-Film schools and many universities offer degree courses covering film production knowledge, with some courses specially designed for future film producers These courses focus on key topics like pitching, script development, script assessment, shooting schedule design, and budgeting.
+Film schools and many universities offer courses covering film production knowledge, with some courses specially designed for future film producers.
+These courses focus on key topics like pitching, script development, script assessment, shooting schedule design, and budgeting.
 Students can also expect practical training on post-production.
 Training at a top-producing school is one of the most efficient ways a student can gain industry credibility.

 While education is one way to begin a career as a film producer, experience is also usually required to land a job.
 Internships are a way to gain experience while in school and give students a foundation to build a career.
 Many internships are paid, which enables students to earn money while gaining hands-on skills from industry professionals.
 Through internships, students can network within the film industry, which is an important way to make necessary industry connections.
 Once an internship is over, the next step will typically be to land a junior position, such as a production assistant.

 Pay can vary based on the producer's role and the filming location.
-In the United States, the salary can start between $20,000 and $70,000, even doubling when working in Los Angeles.
-As of 2022, the average annual salary for a producer in the U.S. is listed as $70,180 per year, with an estimated range from $43,000 to $150,000.
-When examining more than 15,000 producers in the Los Angeles metropolitan area, the average annual salary is $138,640.
+As of 2022, the average annual salary for a producer in the U.S. was listed as $70,180 per year, with an estimated range from $43,000 to $150,000.
 Producers can also have an agreement to take a percentage of a movie's sales.

 There is no average workday for film producers since their tasks change from day to day.
 A producer's work hours are often irregular and can consist of long days with the possibility of working nights and weekends.